 Brother CS6000i Reviews

-Review: Brother CS6000i Feature-Rich Sewing Machine With 60 Built-In Stitches, 7 styles of 1-Step Auto-Size Buttonholes, Quilting Table, and Hard Cover, Contributors to Amazon.com, As of December 2014
+Review: Brother CS6000i Feature-Rich Sewing Machine With 60 Built-In Stitches, Contributors to Amazon.com, As of July 2016

-The Brother CS6000i gets more than 1,250 reviews with an average rating of 4.6 stars out of 5.
+The Brother CS6000i gets more than 1,635 reviews and ratings, with an overall score of 4.6 stars out of 5.
 Most praise the model for its value and call it especially good for beginners.
 They say it operates smoothly and can accommodate a wide range of sewing projects from clothes to blankets to crafts.
 A few complain of mechanical problems such as jams or needle breakages.

-The Brother CS6000i earns an overall average of 4.2 stars out of 5 in more than 85 reviews.
+The Brother CS6000i earns an overall rating of 4.3 stars out of 5 in more than 105 reviews.
 Most find it reliable and easy to use, and many who use the machine for quilting like the included extension table.
 Its lightweight construction also draws praise.
 However, some sewers complain about loose tension, and others say the machine vibrates or has trouble handling heavier fabrics.

 At PatternReview.com, experienced sewers can post reviews of their sewing machines, giving an overview of how they use them, any pros and cons, and if they would recommend them.
-There are more than 30 reviews here for the Brother CS6000i, though you'll need to join the site (free) to read those that are more than six months old.
+There are about 35 reviews here for the Brother CS6000i, though you'll need to join the site (free) to read those that are more than six months old.

 SewMamaSew.com asked readers to fill out a survey about their favorite sewing machines, giving the answer to specific questions that give a good overview of the machine and how it's used.
 The Brother CS6000i has two such reviews, both very balanced.
 The owners really like this machine, and name few cons.